vali-fake-acc/proiect-mobile/README.md

 # Get Shit Done

-Autor: Valentin Neagu
+Author: Valentin Neagu

 Description: This app will help you get shit done.
-You still have to prioritise and execute though...
+You still have to prioritise and execute, though...

 Built for Android.

 Using:
   - python: flask, sqlalchemy, wtforms
-  - javascript: jquery
   - bootstrap
   - sqlite